 Best kitchen brands Best and worst kitchen brands

-We've surveyed more than 3,000 kitchen buyers to bring you customer score ratings for a host of big-name kitchen brands such as Ikea, John Lewis, Magnet, B&Q, Homebase, Wickes and Howdens Joinery - as well as customer views on independent kitchen companies.
+We've surveyed more than 2,595 kitchen buyers to bring you customer score ratings for a host of big-name kitchen brands such as Ikea, John Lewis, Magnet, B&Q, Homebase, Wickes and Howdens Joinery.

-You can find out customer scores for each of these brands in the table below, as well as star ratings for factors such as customer service, quality of finish and value for money, so you can see the strengths and weaknesses of each brand.
+You can also see star ratings for customer service, value for money and quality of products and finish, so you can see the strengths and weaknesses of each brand.

-We asked customers who had used an installation service to rate the brand’s overall service, plus the ease of arranging it and the time it took.
-In our table below, we’ve got ratings for three national brands plus independent kitchen and DIY (non-kitchen specialist) companies.
-The typical waiting time for a kitchen to be installed is between one and three months for their kitchens to be fully installed.
+We also asked customers who had used an installation service to rate the brand’s overall service, plus the ease of arranging it and the time it took.
+Visit our page on kitchen installations to find out how each brand scored.

 Common kitchen problems

 In our survey we also asked people what components they bought as a package with their kitchen, such as appliances and flooring.
 The most common problems were with:

 - large kitchen appliances 20%

 - taps 9%

 - flooring 8%